DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/contacts.rst

 ~~~~~~~~~~~~~~~~~~~

 After a while, you may end up with a pretty long list of contacts all progressing at different points.
 You will want to be able to filter and search for who you need quickly.
-Click |Filter-Button| to begin.
+Click |Filter button| to begin.
 On the left hand side are the Filter Options.
 You can select multiple options for one filter (i.e. baptized contacts in XYZ location).
 Click ``Cancel`` to stop the filtering process.
 Click ``Filter Contacts`` to apply the filter.

 .. note:: You can only have one filter active at a time.